 Since the pattern was changed, the GMC needed new scenarios.
 The new scenarios were not going to come from anywhere else, but the old pattern scenarios.
 They only changed these scenarios slightly, to model them for the new pattern.

-As of today, 16th February 2017, there are only 79 new pattern stations.
+By now there are more than 160 new pattern stations.
 In most exams, the GMC introduces 2 to 3 new stations, from their question bank of the old pattern stations.

 However, in December 2016 and January 2017, no new stations were introduced.
 And the exam came from a small bank of 74 stations.